fotherga/StringToDate/README.md

 ## Typical usage scenario

-Use this widget for date input if your users are used to manually entering a date in a specific format that the default widget doesn't accept.
+Use this widget for date input if your users are used to manually entering a date in a specific format that the default widget does not accept.